Bitcoin vs. Gold

 Learn more about banning Bitcoin.

-Gold mining and sale is nearly monopolized by several large multinational corporations.
+The mining and sale of gold is nearly monopolized by several large multinational corporations.
 Gold supply can be interrupted by internal corporate disputes, labor rights protests, and national or international conflicts.
 In addition, there have been many documented labor rights and environmental regulation violations associated with gold mining operations.

 Gold is inherently more susceptible to confiscation due to its physical nature.
 Gold is heavy and visible, making it more difficult to secure, transport, and hide from would-be expropriators.
 Thus, a vast majority of gold is held with custodians such as banks.
 These banks are subject to regulations and legal action, making them easy to coerce.

-On the other hand, Bitcoin is not physical, and proving that an individual owns bitcoin is rather difficult.
+On the other hand, bitcoin is not physical—proving that an individual owns bitcoin is rather difficult.
 Bitcoin can be easily self-custodied, making mass confiscation extremely inefficient.
 Bitcoin can only be moved with the correct private key, which a bitcoin owner can hide or deny knowledge of more easily than with gold.

 As a result of these differences, and in part due to how long gold has been around, a far larger share of all the gold is being held by governments than is the case for their bitcoin holdings through confiscations from various companies.